TF-Chan-Lab/miRDeep-P2_pipeline/README.md

 With the alignment `.bam` file, the number of reads perfectly mapped to each reference miRNA sequence is generated using the following command.

 `perl bam2ref_counts.pl -bam sample1.bam -f miRNA_ref.fa > sample1_count.txt`

+To combine the read counts data for each sample into a table, a file containing all the